cosmos/cosmos/GOVERNANCE_DOC.md

 - If sender is not a validator and validator has voted, decrease `proposal.Votes['validatorOption']` by sender's `voting power`
 - If sender is not a validator, increase `[proposal.Votes['txGovVote.Option']` by sender's `voting power`
 - If sender is a validator, increase `proposal.Votes['txGovVote.Option']` by validator's `InitialVotingPower - minus` (`minus` can be equal to 0)
-- If proposal is urgent and special condition is met, remove `ProposalID` from `ProposalProcessingQueue`, rearrange `ProposalProcessingQueue` and decrement `ProposalProcessingQueueEnd`

 Votes need to be tied to a validator in order to compute validator's voting power.
 If a delegator is bonded to multiple validators, it will have to send one transaction per validator (the UI should facilitate this so that multiple transactions can be sent in one "vote flow").
 If the sender is the validator itself, then it will input its own GovernancePubKey as `ValidatorPubKey`